 Just Dance Brain Breaks: A Recap

-What I have given you here are just for quick options for Just Dance brain breaks that can be found on YouTube.
-I tried to find ones that might pique the most students interest for this list.
+What I have given you here are just a few quick options for Just Dance brain breaks that can be found on YouTube.
+I tried to find the ones that might pique the most students’ interest in this list.
 However, if you go on YouTube and just type in Just Dance, so many options come up.

 You may want to find your own songs without asking the students, and that is perfectly fine too.
 You might find a song that somehow connects to what you are doing in class, the time of year, or any other number of options.
 Again these are only three or four minutes, so even if you find a song that you think is going to go over really well and it ends up being a dud with your students, you can certainly just try a different one.

 Just Dance brain breaks are a perfect option when you really need to perk up your students.
 Frankly, you may want to participate yourself if you also need a little boost.
 A word of warning, try not to get lost in the city of YouTube videos (as that would be easy to do!).